Recipe Overview

 Instructions

-- Stir in cinnamon.
+- Stir in cinnamon.1 teaspoon ground cinnamon

-- Makes 3 cups.
-Serve over pancakes, cooked oatmeal, vanilla ice cream, or pudding.
+- Serve over pancakes, cooked oatmeal, vanilla ice cream, or pudding.
+Makes 3 cups.

 Notes

-- This apple cinnamon compote can be made ahead and stored in a covered container in the refrigerator for up to one week.
+- Storage & reheating: This apple cinnamon compote can be made ahead and stored in a covered container in the refrigerator for up to one week.
 Reheat gently until warm, if desired.
+To freeze, put in freezer containers and freeze for up to 2 months.
+Thaw in refrigerator overnight for best results.

-Nutrition Information
+Nutrition

 This was an excellent recipe for apple cinnamon turnovers.
 My mother, brothers, and mother-in-law loved them!